theogf/theogf.github.io/index.md

 Our paper ["Efficient Gaussian Process Classification Using Polya-Gamma Data Augmentation"](https://arxiv.org/abs/1802.06383) got accepted at the AAAI conference 2019!

-We have a journal club to speak about Bayesian inference and Mahcine Learning papers.
+We have a journal club to speak about Bayesian inference and Machine Learning papers.
 You can find [more informations here](journalclub)

 ## Publications